 Childs Frick was also an avid sportsman and lover of the outdoors.
-At Clayton he and his family enjoyed swimming, tennis, polo, gold, and skiing on his estate, which included two tennis courts (one grass and one clay), a polo field, two ponds for skating and canoeing, a shooting range, a swimming pool, bridle paths, and a ski slope with its own snow making machine.
+At Clayton he and his family enjoyed swimming, tennis, polo, golf, and skiing on his estate, which included two tennis courts (one grass and one clay), a polo field, two ponds for skating and canoeing, a shooting range, a swimming pool, bridle paths, and a ski slope with its own snow making machine.
 The family’s love of animals and the outdoors included a large animal zoo with a bear pit, snakes, and an alligator, an aviary, a monkey house, and otters in a pond.

 In keeping with his scientific interests, Frick created the Pinetum in the 1920s, opposite the laboratory.
 This was an experimental planting of hundreds of conifer specimens from all over the world to study how these species would adapt to this particular latitude.
 About half of them survive today, including coast redwoods.

 Childs’ wife, Frances Dixon Frick, shared her husband’s enthusiasm and interest in botany.
 She was an avid gardener, and retained Marion Cruger Coffin in 1925 to redesign the formal garden.

 Frances and Childs Frick lived at Clayton with their children, Adelaide, Frances, Martha and Clay, for almost 50 years.
 Childs died in 1965 at the age of 81.
 Four years later the estate was purchased by Nassau County to establish the Nassau County Museum of Fine Art, administered by the county’s Office of Cultural Development.
 In 1989, the Museum became a private not-for-profit institution, governed and funded by its own board of trustees.
 A major exterior restoration of the historic mansion was undertaken some years ago; the mansion was then renamed the Arnold and Joan Saltzman Fine Arts Building.